If visibility is below minimums during an approach, what is the appropriate action for the pilot?

 Enhance your understanding of the Instrument Ground 8 exam.
 Study with tailored multiple-choice questions and guided explanations.
 Prepare to pass with confidence!

-When visibility is below minimums during an approach, the appropriate action is to divert to an alternate airport.
-This ensures that safety is prioritized, as attempting to continue the approach under such conditions can lead to increased risk of accidents or incidents due to low visibility.
+When visibility is below minimums during an approach, the appropriate action for the pilot is to divert to an alternate airport.
+This decision is based on safety protocols and regulations that are designed to ensure a safe landing.

 Subscribe